 In March 2020, the World Health Organization declared a pandemic due to the global COVID-19 outbreak.
-The significant uncertainties caused by COVID-19 may negatively impact the Company's operations, liquidity, and capital resources, and will depend on certain developments, including the duration and spread of the outbreak, regulatory and private sector responses and the impact on employees and vendors including supply chain and clinical partners, all of which are uncertain and cannot be predicted.
+The significant uncertainties caused by the ongoing COVID-19 pandemic may negatively impact the Company's operations, liquidity, and capital resources and will depend on certain evolving developments, including the duration and spread of the outbreak, regulatory and private sector responses and the impact on employees and vendors including supply chain and clinical partners, all of which are uncertain and cannot be predicted.
 During this pandemic, the Company continues to work closely with clinical sites towards maximal patient safety and the lowest number of missed visits and study discontinuations.
 The Company has taken and continues to take proactive measures to maintain the integrity of its ongoing clinical studies.
-Despite these efforts, the COVID-19 pandemic could significantly impact clinical trial enrollment and completion of its clinical studies.
+Despite these efforts, the ongoing COVID-19 pandemic could significantly impact clinical trial enrollment and completion of its clinical studies.
+During this pandemic, the Company continues to work closely with our manufacturing suppliers, partners and facilities to maintain the supply of our product candidates needed for the expansion of our clinical trials and to retain the number, scale and design of manufacturing runs that regulatory authorities may require to obtain marketing approval, including those required to support a BLA submission.
+Despite these efforts, the ongoing COVID-19 pandemic could significantly impact the timing or likelihood of clinical resupply and of regulatory filings and approvals.
 The Company will continue to monitor the COVID-19 situation and its impact on the ability to continue the development of, and seek regulatory approvals for, the Company's product candidates, and begin to commercialize any approved products.